Setup Guide

 5 mistakes that break Stripe revenue tracking

-Some teams store UTM parameters in Stripe metadata via client_reference_id.
-This works for direct payment links but fails completely when customers browse your site before paying, start a trial, or return days later.
-At best, you capture 20-30% of attributions.
+Some teams store UTMs in Stripe metadata via client_reference_id.
+This works when you control the redirect, but breaks completely when customers browse your site for days, start a trial, or return via direct.
+At best you capture 20-30% of attributions.
+Always pair metadata with a server-side first-party identifier as fallback.

 Tracking signups instead of payments